-- The ongoing relevance of the Company's investment objective in the current environment.
-A resolution for the continuation of the Company was passed at the general meeting held on 21 May 2020, showing ongoing support for the Company's investment mandate; - The principal risks detailed in the strategic report on pages 15 to 16 and the steps taken to mitigate these risks.
-In particular, the Board has considered the operational ability of the Company to continue in the current environment, which has been impacted by the global COVID-19 pandemic, and the ability of the key third-party suppliers to continue to provide essential services to the Company.
+- The ongoing relevance of the Company's investment objective in the current environment; - The principal risks detailed in the strategic report on pages 14 to 16 and the steps taken to mitigate these risks.
+In particular, the Board has considered the operational ability of the Company to continue in the current environment, which has been impacted by the global Covid-19 pandemic, and the ability of the key third-party suppliers to continue to provide essential services to the Company.
 Third party services have continued to be provided effectively;

 - The liquidity of the Company's underlying portfolio.
-Recent stress testing has confirmed that shares can be easily liquidated, despite the more uncertain and volatile economic environment; - The level of revenue surplus generated by the Company and its ability to achieve the dividend policy; - The level of gearing is closely monitored by the Board.
-Covenants are actively monitored and there is adequate headroom in place; and - The Company has a fixed term loan facility of JPY 1.3 billion in place until January 2021 and a revolving loan facility of JPY 1.0 billion in place until January 2021.
+Recent stress testing has confirmed that shares can be easily liquidated, despite the more uncertain and volatile economic environment; - The level of forecast revenue surplus generated by the Company and its ability to achieve the dividend policy; - The level of gearing is closely monitored by the Board.
+Covenants are actively monitored and there is adequate headroom in place; and - The Company has a fixed term loan facility of JPY 1.3 billion in place until January 2022 and a revolving loan facility of JPY 1.0 billion in place until January 2022.
 The Company has the ability to renew or repay its gearing through proceeds from equity sales.
-Initial discussions with banks have commenced with a view to renewing the facility.